 Simple toys can be introduced early on, and are helpful in developing Baby’s senses of sight, hearing, and touch.
-Rattles, textured toys, musical toys, and mobiles are all fun and easy for him to play with at a young age.
-Just make sure that the toys don’t contain small pieces that could find their way into somewhere they shouldn’t be, don’t have strings that Baby could get tangled in, don’t end up in the crib, and are safe for his age group.
+Rattles, textured toys, musical toys, and mobiles are all fun and easy for them to play with at a young age.
+Just make sure that the toys don’t contain small pieces that could find their way into somewhere they shouldn’t be, don’t have strings that Baby could get tangled in, don’t end up in the crib, and are safe for their age group.
 Many toys come with guidelines for the ages where they’re appropriate.

-- Mobiles: The best mobiles for a newborn come in strongly contrasting colors, since Baby is still developing his eyesight.
+- Mobiles: The best mobiles for a newborn come in strongly contrasting colors, since Baby is still developing their eyesight.
 Black and white are actually ideal for those first days and weeks, but Baby will also see red and darker colors quickly, so if you feel like black and white is a little bleak for the nursery, a brightly colored mobile will keep Baby happy just as easily, and maybe for longer.
 Mobiles that make noise can be a big hit with their littlest fans, and mobiles that move can hold their interest for quite a while.
 Most mobiles have to conform to specific safety guidelines about the size of the toys that dangle from them, and the length of the strings, but hand-made mobiles don’t always follow the same standards.
 That’s no reason not to get that one beautiful, one-of-a-kind mobile from Etsy, but it’s definitely a good idea to make sure it meets safety standards before introducing it to Baby.
-All mobiles should be securely fastened, since they can cause harm if they fall into the crib, and should be taken down once Baby grows big enough and coordinated enough to reach out for them, usually around 5 months, or whenever he starts sitting up on his own.
+All mobiles should be securely fastened, since they can cause harm if they fall into the crib, and should be taken down once Baby grows big enough and coordinated enough to reach out for them, usually around 5 months, or whenever they start sitting up on their own.

 - Danette Glassy, Judith Romano, Committee on Early Childhood, Adoption, and Dependent Care.
 “Selecting Appropriate Toys for Young Children: The Pediatrician’s Role.”
 Pediatrics.
 111(4).
 Web.
 April 2003.